iluxonchik/iluxonchik.github.com/_posts/2018-05-13-weak-security-of-portuguese-government.md

 {% endraw %}

+I presented the time measurements just to give you an idea of **how small the possible key space is**.
+Of course, we can't conclude that the PIN will be bruteforced in `3` seconds.
+The system limits the number of attempts that you can perform.
+However, if you think that this makes bruteforcing impossible, you're wrong.
+I will now demonstrate why.

+Let's assume that the number of login attempts is limited to 3 (in reality, `autenticacao.gov.pt` **allows more than 3 attempts**).
+Let's also assume that a lot of people will in fact use a `4` digit long PIN.
+This means that for each individual user there will be a `3/10000` chance of guessing his PIN.
+Pretty unlikely, right?
+Well, this number also means that **for every 10000 accounts the attacker will guess the PIN of 3 of them**.

+To make the things worse, the numbers above are assuming a totally random distribution of PINs, which is not true.
+A [data analysis of almost 3.4 million four digit passwords](https://www.popsci.com/technology/article/2012-09/infographic-day-fastest-way-crack-4-digit-pin-number) showed that `1234`, `0000` and `1111` make up almost `20%` of used passwords.
+Considering this, the probability of guessing the PIN of a single account would be about `2000/10000`.
+Therefore, **for every 10000 accounts the attacker would guess the PIN of 2000 of them**.

-Why can't you use passwords that contain numbers, letters and special characters?
-Maybe it's a legacy issue, but you could definitely write some middleware that would take care of that.
+Why doesn't the system allow passwords that contain numbers, letters and special characters?
+Maybe it comes down to a legacy issue, but it is definitely possible to write middleware that would take care of that.
 The system is supposed to protect very sensitive data, after all.

-As an example, let me present to you a very simple solution that would make the system more secure.
+As an example, let me present to you a very simple solution that would make the existing system more secure.
 It would do it so by allowing the users to use a password that consists of numbers, letters and special characters, while keeping the core legacy backend unchanged.
 I'm going to take the following
 assumptions: